 Partnerships are also critical when it comes to strengthening health systems as it needs a combination of government, civil society and business working together.
 So we have teamed up with Comic Relief, the UK charity, with whom we’ve created a £22 million fund to fight malaria.

 Through the partnership, we are supporting 22 community projects with grants in sub-Saharan Africa and the Greater Mekong sub-region of south-east Asia.
 These projects range from youth-led approaches to training healthcare workers and volunteers – all with a view to helping people access prevention, diagnosis and treatment at the right time, in the right place.
 Together, we have so far reached more than 1.7 million people, including over 165,000 pregnant women and over 226,000 children under five.

-If we maintain our momentum against malaria, Rogerio Ribeiro, Head of GSK’s Global Health Unit, is hopeful that we can finally conquer this ancient killer: “By focusing our respective efforts and expertise on the disease – in our case our scientific and technical know-how, and then by being collaborative with others, we can ensure the development of much-needed tools for malaria prevention and treatment, and their delivery to the people who need them.”
+If we maintain our momentum against malaria, Thomas Breuer, Chief Medical Officer, GSK Vaccines, is hopeful that we can finally conquer this ancient killer: “By focusing our respective efforts and expertise on the disease – in our case our scientific and technical know-how, and then by being collaborative with others, we can ensure the development of much-needed tools for malaria prevention and treatment, and their delivery to the people who need them.”

 You may also like